Deir ez-Zor camps: Memorial

 In the village of Margadeh, (88 km from Deir ez-Zor, an Armenian chapel dedicated to those massacred there during the genocide "houses some of the bones of the dead".
 Lebanese and Syrians make pilgrimages to this memorial organized by the Armenian Apostolic Church of Aleppo.
+Bones from the victims of the camps have been identified in the nearby desert by those making pilgrimages as late as 1996.

 Nouritza Matossian wrote for Armenian Voice:

 Last month I visited the desert of Deir-ez-Zor in the killing fields, caves and rivers where a million Armenians perished.
 I was shown a piece of land that keeps subsiding.
 It is called the Place of the Armenians.
 So many thousands of bodies were buried there that the ground has been sinking for the last 80 years.
 Human thigh bones and ribs come to the surface.